-The goal for all challenges are to complete as many repetitions as possible using a barbell load determined by body weight, gender and age.
+The goal is to complete as many reps as possible using a barbell load determined by body weight, gender and age.
 One point is given for each approved repetition.
 The athlete with the highest score wins.

 Want to compete?
 Just throw us a email: firstname.lastname@example.org